DavidTorbics20/TanksGame/README.md

 _0.8.3_ The scoreboard now works as it is supposed to.
 Almost.
 It displays the names of the players from previous games but not the points and time.
 I will have to also rework the design.
 Maybe it would be better to separeta the scoreboard and the new game into different canvases.
 If so then I can make the private game customisable (lootboxes yes/no, map size, and other things).

+_0.8.4_ Scorboard is working cleaaan.
+The content box height now scales apropriatelly and is elastic.

 ### _future updates_ make the data saver and scoreboard